ChadL22/Schelling-s-Dynamic-Models-of-Segregation/README.md

 │   ├── segregation_model.py  # Python script for Version 1 (basic functionality)
 │   └── README.md             # Description and instructions for Version 1
 │
-├── /version_2_bicycle/       # Enhanced model with improved movement and weighted preferences │   ├── segregation_model.py  # Python script for Version 2
+├── /version_2_bicycle/       # Enhanced model with improved movement and preferences │   ├── segregation_model.py  # Python script for Version 2
 │   └── README.md             # Description and instructions for Version 2
 │